 - Best time is early fall, but can be done in spring if there is winter damage.

-- Perennial Rye is drought tolerant, prefers full sun, but tolerates shade.
+- Perennial rye grass is drought tolerant, prefers full sun, but tolerates shade.

-- Hairy chinch bugs, bluegrass billbugs and sod webworms don’t like the taste.
+- Many perennial rye grasses contain levels of endophytic fungus, which help the roots take up water and nutrients.
+Hairy chinch bugs, bluegrass billbugs and sod webworms don't like the taste.

-- Retains its green colour very well during mid-summer heat stress.
+- Perennial rye grass retains its green colour very well during mid-summer heat stress.

 - Mow frequently – cut no more than 1/3 of shoot length.